-2.15 Tenure: Tenure is a declaration made by the Snow College Board of Trustees, that removes a faculty member from probationary status.
+- 2.15 Tenure: Tenure is a declaration made by the Snow College Board of Trustees, that removes a faculty member from probationary status.
 It is granted based on careful evaluation of what a faculty member will bring to the College through effective teaching, professional activities, and service throughout his or her career.
-Once tenured, a faculty member may be terminated only for cause, except in the case of bona fide program or unit discontinuance or bona fide financial exigency.

-2.16 Terminal degree: A terminal degree is an academic degree that acknowledges mastery and completion of advanced study in particular field of study.
-Usually a terminal degree is a doctoral degree (PhD, M.D., D.A., DFA, etc.), but can include other degrees such as the MFA as agreed to by the Snow College Board of Trustees.
+Once tenured, a faculty member may be terminated only for cause, except in the case of bona fide program or unit discontinuance or bona fide financial exigency. - 2.16 Terminal degree: A terminal degree is an academic degree that acknowledges mastery and completion of advanced study in particular field of study.
+Usually a terminal degree is a doctoral degree (PhD, M.D., D.A., DFA, etc.), but can include other degrees such as the MFA as agreed to by the Snow College Board of Trustees. - 2.17 Year.

-2.17Year.
 A Year is an academic period of two semesters.
 While teaching is assessed for summer term sessions, a summer term is not counted towards completing an academic year.
 Completion means successfully teaching for the entire semester with no major absences.
-A major absence is the inability to teach for more than 10 class days or a failure to complete grading or other essential functions.
+If a faculty member misses more than ten class days in a semester, the department chair, dean and VPAA will determine how best to serve the needs of the students and the faculty member.
 A Year typically includes full-time teaching for a consecutive Fall and Spring Semester but, with approval of the ATC, may include two Fall Semesters, two Spring Semesters or a mix of Fall and Spring semesters or other special circumstances to achieve the required years of service to be evaluated for and qualify for tenure.
 A Year may also include a mix of teaching and serving in administrative positions as provided in the Workload Document.
 A faculty member who achieves 2, 4 or 6 years of service after Fall Semester may, at the discretion of the ATC, be evaluated in the following academic year.